fetorres/autoML-multiData/README.md

 3. Back on https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu, follow the instructions labelled "Installation".
 I skipped the rest of the instructions, though they might be useful sometime.

-4. Open a browser (I used chromium-browser) on the target jenkins machine an use it to view "localhost:8080"
+4. Open a browser (I used chromium-browser) on the target jenkins server an use it to view "localhost:8080"  Let me emphasize that - you need to log into the server on which jenkins will run.
+You'll probably use SSH for this.
+SSH may want you to use private keys.
+On that server, open a browser.
+You do not was a browser that opens on the desktop of the machine that you're using to connect to the soon-to-be-running-jenkins server.
+For example, ddlinux.parc.xerox.com is my office Linux box.
+It is receiving my keystrokes and using SSH to send them to a Google Cloud server that has an exterior IP Address and is named "automl-test-v1".
+You want the browser to be invoked from automl-test-v1.

 5. It starts by telling you to copy the special super-secret administrator's key from a file into the initializer.
 Do it.